Michigan football CB Will Johnson's measured return to play paying off at right time

 'We weren't over it'

-Now that there's no way to create any bulletin board material for the Michigan vs. Michigan State rivalry football game, U-M players have spoken up about their thoughts regarding the melee in the tunnel following the 2022 game in Ann Arbor.
+With the Michigan State game over and no worries of creating bulletin board material, U-M players have spoken up about their thoughts regarding the melee in the tunnel following the 2022 game in Ann Arbor.

 Fifth-year senior offensive guard and captain Trevor Keegan put it the most plainly.